 Corrie Buck joined the Career Development staff in 2014.
 Prior to Loyola Law School, she worked as the Director of Compliance at a local film school.
 She earned her Bachelor of Art’s cum laude in Literature and Sociology from Point Loma Nazarene University.
-She organizes many of the Office of Career Services events and workshops.
+She organizes many of the Career Development Center events and workshops.

 Angela Winzey, Senior Career Development Assistant